-Always use the chain lubricating oil approved by STIHL and appointed dealers.
+Always use the chain lubricating oil recommended by STIHL and its appointed dealers.

-If special chain lubricating oil is not available, one of the high-duty, single grade engine oils listed below may be used in an emergency, depending on the outside temperature.
+If special chain oil is not available, you may use one of the high-duty, single grade engine oils listed below in an emergency.
+Choose the oil according to the prevailing outside temperature.